VTMGR/Pootilla/README.md

 # Newtilla
-A stable rewrite of Utilla using mostly harmony patches, this version should be less prone to breaking and much simpler
+A stable rewrite of Utilla that update dynamically using mostly harmony patches, this version should be less prone to breaking and is much simpler.

 # Examples: